-The Inca archaeological center of tambomachay is located at 10 kilometers north, on the outskirts of Cusco city.
+The Inca archaeological center of Tambomachay is located 10 kilometers north, on the outskirts of Cusco city.
 At 3,700 meters above sea level.
 It may have had several functions in Inca times: irrigation, ceremonial, military, or recreational.
 The Inca zone also has three levels of beautifully constructed terraces with perfectly fitted polished stones.

 The upper terrace has 4 large trapezoidal niches built over a spring and natural underground aqueducts.
 These bring water from an unknown source to its lovely water features.
 It is a must-see for anyone who wants to visit Cusco since it is within the archaeological park of Sacsayhuaman, which also contains other interesting attractions of Inca origin, such as Puca Pucara and Qenqo.